Tightened restrictions have local businesses concerned

 WICHITA, Kan.
-(KSNW)-Bars, nightclubs, and other places that sell alcohol must close at eleven every night.
+(KSNW) – Bars, nightclubs, and other places that sell alcohol must close at 11 p.m. every night.

-Mass gatherings are capped at 100 or 50 percent of their capacity limit.
+Mass gatherings are capped at 100 or 50% of their capacity limit.

 With earlier closures and a reduced gathering limit, another round of restrictions brings concern to some local businesses.